1st Mountain Division (Wehrmacht): Eastern Front and Balkans

-In a symbolic propaganda move, the division sent a detachment to raise the German flag on Mount Elbrus on 21 August.
-Although the feat was widely publicized by Goebbels, Hitler was furious over what he called "these crazy mountain climbers," his rage lasting for hours.
-However, by December 1942 with Soviet forces en-circling the 6th Army at Stalingrad, the 1st Mountain Division, as part of the 17th Army, was ordered to withdraw to the Kuban bridgehead.
+In a symbolic propaganda move, the division sent a detachment to raise the German flag on Mount Elbrus on 21 August 1942.
+Although the feat was widely publicized by Josef Goebbels, Hitler was furious over what he called "these crazy mountain climbers," his rage lasting for hours.
+However, by December 1942 with Soviet forces encircling the German 6th Army at Stalingrad, the 1st Mountain Division, as part of the 17th Army, was ordered to withdraw to the Kuban bridgehead.

-In April 1943, the division was posted to Yugoslavia, where it participated in the anti-Partisan offensive named Case Black, and later Greece where it took part in anti-partisan operations.
-In November 1943, the division returned to Yugoslavia, where it took part in operations Operation Kugelblitz, Schneesturm and Waldrausch.
-In March 1944, the division was engaged in the Operation Margarethe (German occupation of Hungary).
-After Operation Rübezahl in Yugoslavia in August 1944, the division took part in defensive fighting against the Red Army in the Belgrade Offensive, and suffered severe losses.
-During the operation, the division commander, General Stettner, was killed in the battle on 17 October on Avala mountain near Belgrade.
-In late November, it was transferred in Baranja, to the most endangered spot of the German defense.
+In April 1943, the division was posted to Yugoslavia, where it participated in the anti-partisan offensive named Case Black, and later Greece where it took part in anti-partisan operations.
+In November 1943, the division returned to Yugoslavia, where it took part in operations Kugelblitz, Schneesturm, and Waldrausch.
+In March 1944, the division was engaged in Operation Margarethe, the German invasion of Hungary.
+After Operation Rübezahl in Yugoslavia in August 1944, the division took part in defensive fighting against the Red Army in the Belgrade Offensive and suffered severe losses.
+During the operation, the division commander, Generalleutnant Walter Stettner Ritter von Grabenhofen, was killed in action on 17 October 1944 on Avala, a mountain near Belgrade.
+In late November 1944 it was transferred to Baranja, the most endangered sector of the German defense.

-It was renamed 1.
-Volks-Gebirgs-Division in March 1945.
-Its final major operations were near Lake Balaton (Operation Spring Awakening) against the 3rd Ukrainian Front.
-Two months later the division surrendered to the Americans in Austria.
+The division was renamed the 1.
+Volks-Gebirgs-Division ("1st People's Mountain Division") in March 1945.
+Its final major operations were during Operation Spring Awakening near Lake Balaton in Hungary against the Soviet 3rd Ukrainian Front.
+Two months later the division surrendered to the Americans in Austria in May 1945.